moreati/b-prefix-all-the-doctests/README.rst

 .. image:: https://travis-ci.org/moreati/b-prefix-all-the-doctests.svg
     :target: https://travis-ci.org/moreati/b-prefix-all-the-doctests

-This package makes it easy to write doctests that involve strings, and still have those doctests work with Python 2.6, 2.7, and 3.3+.
+Write doctests with strings that work in Python 2.x *and* Python 3.x.

 Just `import pretext` and call `pretext.activate()`.
 By default Python 3.x `repr()` behaviour is used